pgomez-r/42M/CURSUS/inception/guide/01_INSTALL_SOFT.md

 # Installing the necessary software in Debian

+### About this step

+As said before, this guide uses a Debian system without integrated GUI; if you chose a OS that do have GUI by default, some of the following steps will not be needed.

 ### Step 1.
 Login to the system

 After installation and the first download, we will be asked to choose our system.: